Flotomate/product_docs/source/admin/admin-user-management.rst

 You can edit the details of Requestors created manually or imported through CSV.
 You cannot edit Requestors imported via LDAP.

--  In the Requestors page, :ref:`Search <search-for-a-requestor>` for the Requestor that you want to edit.
+-  In the Requestors page, :ref:`Search <search for a requestor>` for the Requestor that you want to edit.

 -  Click on the Edit Icon adjacent to the Requestor.
 The Edit Requestor